harrisfs-web/mysql_covid_data_exploration/README.md

 # MySQL Data Exploration for Covid-19 Data

 This repository contains SQL queries designed to explore and analyze Covid-19 data using MySQL.
 The data were sourced from https://ourworldindata.org/covid-deaths and where pre-processed using Excel to split in two separate datasets.

-After creating the database and exploring the dataset some visuals were created using PowerBI.
+After exploring data with MySQL a connection was made using the performed queries with PowerBI to create a report.
+Screenshots of the report can be found below.

+## Data Report

+## Queries Overview

 The queries utilize various SQL features such as joins, common table expressions (CTEs), window functions, aggregate functions, and creating views.
 Below is an overview of the queries and their purpose:

-## Queries Overview

 1. **Basic Data Retrieval**:
    - Retrieves all records from the `CovidDeaths` table where `continent` is not null, ordered by certain columns.